A $v_1$-banded vanishing line for the mod 2 Moore spectrum: A -banded vanishing line for

 Since there are no other possible permanent cycles in the range with $t - s \ge 23$, we have shown that $\widetilde{Y}_2$ admits a $v_1$-banded vanishing line with parameters $(-1.5 \le 0.5,23,0.2,4.4,2)$. \end{proof}

-\Cref{Y2_vanish} is good enough to establish the key part of Mahowald's theorem, which is that there exist no differentials higher than $d_4$ in the Adams spectral sequence for $C(2)$ (i.e. $r_{\widetilde{Y}} = 3$).
+\Cref{Y2_vanish} is good enough to establish the key part of Mahowald's theorem, which is that there exist no differentials higher than $d_4$ in the Adams spectral sequence for $C(2)$ above a line of the form $s = \frac{1}{5}(t - s) + c$ (i.e. $r_{\widetilde{Y}} = 3$).
 We can see this by applying \Cref{cofib_line} to the cofiber sequence

 However, we will go further.
 In the following proof, we use similar methods to show an improved $v_1$-banded vanishing line for $\widetilde{Y}_3$.
 Since $\widetilde{Y}_3$ splits into copies of $C(\widetilde{2})$, this will completely prove \Cref{mahowald_thm_better} and thus \Cref{mahowald_thm}.